Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

 \section{Discretizations of sequences of linear maps}

 We begin by the study of the linear case, corresponding to the ``local behaviour'' of $C^1$ maps.
-We first define the linear counterpart of the discretization.
+We first define the linear counterpart of discretizations.

 \begin{definition} The map $P : \R\to\Z$ is defined as a projection from $\R$ onto $\Z$.
-More precisely, for $x\in\R$, $P(x)$ is the unique\footnote{Remark that the choice of where the inequality is strict and where it is not is arbitrary.} integer $k\in\Z$ such that $k-1/2 < x \le k + 1/2$.
+More precisely, for $x\in\R$, $P(x)$ is the unique\footnote{The choice of where the inequality is strict or large is arbitrary.} integer $k\in\Z$ such that $k-1/2 < x \le k + 1/2$.
 This projection induces the map which is an Euclidean projection on the lattice $\Z^n$.
 For $A\in M_n(\R)$, we denote by $\widehat A$ the \emph{discretization} of $A$, defined by

 \end{definition}

 This definition allows us to define the rate of injectivity for sequences of linear maps.